Struktal/Struktal/README.md

 > [!TIP]
 > It's recommended to use the Docker deployment, as it's much easier to set up and to maintain because everything is already preconfigured.
 Also, some of the frameworks features such as the automatic crontab setup or the database backup service are exclusive to the Docker deployment option and, if you want to use them on a web server, you'd have to set them up manually.

-## Project setup
+## Application setup

 ### Repository setup
-- Use this repository as a template for your project by clicking on the green button "Use this template" on the top of this page.
+- Use this repository as a template for your application by clicking on the green button "Use this template" on the top of this page.
 This will create a copy of the repository in your account.
 - Under the repository's `Settings` > `Actions` > `General`, change the workflow permissions from "Read repository contents and packages permissions" to "Read and write permissions" to allow the pipeline to add the newly built package to the GitHub Container Registry.
 - Create repository variables and secrets for GitHub Actions: